-• The Head teacher or member of SLT can insist that a member of staff should leave work helpful in assisting a member of staff emotionally affected by an incident involving physical restraint.
+• Head teachers or member of SLT may wish to consider whether other support may be helpful in assisting a member of staff emotionally affected by an incident involving physical restraint.
 This would include staff both directly and indirectly involved in the incident.
 Health and safety procedures outline the actions which should be taken for affected staff, post-incident.
 This may include staff debriefings, time-out, and access to counselling, insurance information and so on.